gtp/emacs-redmine/README.md

 some lisp and/or python required for customisation.

-Also I use the redmine-backlogs plugin, so where this document uses the word 'sprint', it refers to redmine-backlogs meaning of the word.
+Also I use the redmine-backlogs plugin, so where this document uses the word 'sprint', it refers to the redmine-backlogs meaning of the word.

 Acknowledgements
 ----------------